megorei/website-neo4j-ruby/source/how-tos/_neo4j_rspec_database_cleaner.md

     rake neo4j:install[community-2.1.6,development]  #development database
     rake neo4j:install[community-2.1.6,test]         #test database

-By default both databases will try to start on the same port so we should change configuration of the test database to resolve the conflict.
+By default, both databases will try to start on the same port, so we should change configuration of the test database to resolve the conflict.

     rake neo4j:config[test,7475]  #port 7475